rdelhommer/au-fa-check/README.md

 At this time, this libary is only compatible with FontAwesome 4.x.x and Solid icons in FontAwesome 5.x.x

 ## Installation and Usage
-This plugin uses FontAwesome icon classes.
-You'll need to ensure that the classes are bundled with your app
+This plugin uses FontAwesome font icons.
+You'll need to ensure that the css classes are bundled with your app

 ### Install the plugin
 ```